AISG-Technology-Team/AISG-Online-Safety-Challenge-Submission-Guide/README.md

 **_Non-compliance may result in premature termination of your solution with a Resource Limit Exceeded error._**

 Logs may be obtained only on a case-by-case basis.
-Requests can be made over at the discussion board, but the fulfilment of the request on the discretion of the organisers.
+Requests can be made over at the discussion board, but the fulfilment of the request shall be at the discretion of the organisers.

 #### Performance Metric Details

-The performance metrics used are Area Under the Curve of the Receiver Operating Characteristic (**_AUC ROC_**) and **_accuracy_**.
+The performance metrics used are Area Under the Curve of the Receiver Operating Characteristic (**_AUROC_**) and **_accuracy_**.
 Both metrics will be displayed on the leaderboard.

-1. The `proba` output is used to calculate **_AUC ROC_** and used to determine your ranking on the leaderboard.
+1. The `proba` output is used to calculate **_AUROC_** and used to determine your ranking on the leaderboard.
 1. The `label` output is used to calculate **_accuracy_**, and used as secondary metric in the event of a tie.